Uncommon Uses of Common Jazz Guitar ChordsMar 12, 2018

 We’ll give you what you need to play and be creative.
 In this lesson, we will be discussing uncommon uses of common jazz chords.
 We will take shapes that you already know and move them around to create fresh sounds.

-Today’s idea comes from the Tune of the Month Club issue for November 2015, “The Shadow of Your Smile”.
+Today’s idea comes from the “The Shadow of Your Smile”.
 We’re going to look at a particular chord and how we can rework it to explore even more options!
 Here, we have an example of a very common chord, one you probably know, being used in a way that makes the chord more exotic.

 How It Works